-Through a mandate from the Board of Directors, members of the Audit Committee were elected and composed by its President Mr, Mario Valcarce Durán, Directors Mr, Alfredo Ergas, Mrs, Brenda Eaton and Mr, Juan Ramón Benabarre Benaiges, and Mrs. Patricia Angelina Nuñez Figueroa, besides the Secretary, Mr, Arturo Le Blanc Cerda.
+Through a mandate from the Board, Mr. Director Mario Valcarce Durán, who is also its President, was elected as members of the Audit Committee, and the Directors, Mr. Juan Ramón Benabarre Benaiges and Mrs. Patricia Angelina Nuñez Figueroa, Mr. Alfredo is also a member.
+Ergas Segal as well as the Secretary, Mr. Arturo Le Blanc Cerda.

-As of the date of these interim consolidated financial statements, the Audit Committee is maintained.
+As of the date of these consolidated financial statements, the Audit Committee is maintained.